-"Annual Improvements cycle 2012-2014", issued in September 2014, clarifies that the disclosures required should be or interim financial statements and should be indicated by cross-referenced interim financial statements and any report containing it.
+"Annual Improvements cycle 2012-2014", issued in September 2014, clarifies that the disclosures required should be or interim financial statements and should be indicated references interim financial statements and any report containing it.
 The amendments will become mandatory for annual periods beginning on or after 1 January 2016.
 Earlier application is permitted.